girishso/rails-client-logger/README.md

     $ bundle

-Or install it yourself as:

-    $ gem install js-logger
+Then simply execute following generator command.
+It inserts the required routes and javascript files and you're ready to rock!

+    $ rails g js_logger

 ## Usage

-Includes a generator, simply execute following command in your rails project root.
-It inserts the required routes and javascript files.

-    $ rails g js_logger

-This will create:

-    route  mount JsLogger::Engine, :at => "logger"
-    require js_logger.js in app/assets/javascripts/application.js

 ### Logging a message